-( (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
-Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$ ) Description Digital Media (1) 9 - 12 NONE Adobe Photoshop \$ P Through the study of digital media and its application in information technology, students will design and create multimedia projects that address customer needs.
+(0 (Choose at least 3 or more courses for 4 or more credits with at least 1 advanced.)
+Course (credits) Grade Level(s) Prerequisites Certification (Cert Fee \$) Description Digital Media (1) 9 - 12 NONE Adobe Photoshop \$ P Through the study of digital media and its application in information technology, students will design and create multimedia projects that address customer needs.
 Students will learn skills such as creating digital graphics, digital photography, using audio editing software, and creating video files.
 The emphasis will be on utilizing the features in Adobe Photoshop included in the corresponding industry-recognized certification.
-Students earning certifications in Adobe Animate, Dreamweaver and Photoshop are considered Web Design Specialists.
-Lab supply fee.
-Animation I (1) 10 - 12 Recommended Digital Media Adobe Animate \$ P This course allows students to create animation projects using principles of design to combine graphics, images and sound.
-A variety of techniques will be explored, including storyboarding, scripting/programming, interactivity, and flip books,.
+Animation I (1) 10 - 12 Recommended Digital Media Adobe Animate This course allows students to create animation projects using principles of design to combine graphics, images and sound.
+A variety of techniques will be explored, including storyboarding, scripting/programming, interactivity, and flip books.
 The emphasis will be on utilizing the features in Adobe Animate included in the corresponding industry-recognized certification.
-Students earning certifications in Adobe Animate, Dreamweaver and Photoshop are considered Web Design Specialists.
-Lab supply fee.
 Animation II (2) 11 - 12 Required Animation I Autodesk Maya \$\$ This course provides students the opportunity to expand upon the animation knowledge and skills mastered in the first animation course.
 A variety of advanced techniques will be explored, including orthographic and isometric drawing, framing, lighting, exaggeration, additive color, layers, and transitions.
 Products will be created utilizing industry-recognized technologies.
-Lab supply fee.
 Practicum in Animation (2) 12 Required Animation II (The approved training site may require applicant to meet certain job requirements such as age, specific knowledge, and physical ability to be considered for employment.)
-This course allows students to apply animation concepts and principles in the classroom and the workplace.
+Adobe After Effects P This course allows students to apply animation concepts and principles in the classroom and the workplace.
 Students will develop an increasing understanding of the industry with a focus on applying pre-production, production, and post-production animation products in a professional environment.
 Students are required to work 10 hours per week at an approved training site and must be employed at that site within two (2) weeks after enrollment in the course.
-Lab supply fee.